sarahkona47/Movie-Recommender-using-shiny/README.md

 2. ***Tab 2***: Recommend by Genre
 - In this tab, the user is able to chose Genre(s) and the posters of top 4 movies in the chosen Genre(s) will be generated!
 (The recommendation will be based on popularity)

+Upon utilizing our app, we hope that our users are able to gain/observe insightful information about the movies dataset while be given good recommendations of what to watch next!

 ## Acknowledgements 🧠

 The creators of the app would like to acknowledge Professor Lauren Milne for the insights, guidance, and feedback througout the app building process.